How to Tell If Someone Truly Appreciates a Photographer's Work

 Willing to push beyond her boundaries

-This is one reasoning blacklisted photographers use to make young model-wannabes to do sexy shoots, but it's actually a valid one.
+This is one reasoning blacklisted photographers use to make young aspiring models to do sexy shoots, but it's actually a valid one.
 However, nobody knows the actual intention of the photographer.

 Most good and experienced photographers would want to do shoots that are more creative or uncommon.
 With that, many concepts may require revealing some skin or at least not being wrapped up.

-Of course, pushing beyond boundaries doesn't mean a model-wannabe should accept nude shoots immediately.
-From my personal view, if a model-wannabe has the correct vision, she should at least be willing to work with bikini shoots, given that the photographer can produce great work and has a decent vibe.
+Of course, pushing beyond boundaries doesn't mean a aspiring model should accept nude shoots immediately.
+From my personal view, if an aspiring model has the correct vision, she should at least be willing to work with bikini shoots, given that the photographer can produce great work and has a decent vibe.

 Arranges time to shoot soon